ekxide/iceoryx2-book/source/getting-started/robot-nervous-system/event-driven-communication.md

 We start by creating a node and defining two services with the same name:

-* a publish–subscribe service for distance samples,
+* a publish-subscribe service for distance samples,
 * an event service for control signals.

 The subscriber needs the last three samples whenever it connects, so we